This post may contain affiliate links.

-It was still dark when Rachel, the francophone blogger I’d been travelling through the Loire Valley with, and I caught an early morning train from Tours to Paris to meet the rest of our group at the Hotel Paris Bastille Boutet M Gallery by Sofitel.
+It was still dark when my fellow blogger Rachel and I caught an early morning train from Tours to Paris to meet the rest of our group at the Hotel Paris Bastille Boutet M Gallery by Sofitel.
 We’d all been travelling in different regions of France and this would be a reunion.

 Hotel Paris Bastille Boutet MGallery by Sofitel